KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

   - **准确性**$Accuracy=\frac{True\ Positives + True\ Negatives}{Total\ Examples}$

     On **skewed使不公允 datasets**(e.g., when there are more positive examples than negative examples), accuracy is not a good measure of performance and you should instead use F1 score

+    - Why is it a problem to use the classification accuracy as a loss to train a neural network?

+      Because Accuracy is discrete function->not differentiable

   - $F_1\ Score=\frac{2 * Precision * Recall}{Precision + Recall}$